 For more than 100 years Hamilton has been exposed to industrial and urban development.
 In the middle of the nineteenth century, the Great Western Railway was founded in the city, making Hamilton the centre of Canadian industry.
 Hamilton’s industrial past has come at a price, namely, environmental degradation of surrounding ecosystems, in particular Hamilton Harbour.

-In addition, Hamilton Harbour receives discharge from three wastewater treatments plants and runoff from urban areas.
-With a growing population in Hamilton, the Harbour remains a vital shipping centre and maintains one of the largest concentrations of heavy industry in Canada.
+Damage done to Hamilton Harbour through industrial development and population growth has resulted in the area's designation as an “Area of Concern” (AOC).
 As a source for social, economic, and ecological progress, significant work has been done to remediate the Harbour and delist it as an AOC.

 What is a Remedial Action Plan (RAP)?